mattiasflodin/reckless/doc/manual.md

 that it is a permanent error.
 By permanent we mean that it is assumed that the writer will never recover from the error condition.

-Implementing an error category does not take a lot of code and is fairly simple, however at present time documentation on this subject is pretty scarce.
-You may wish to refer to the source code for `file_writer` for an example of how to correctly implement an error category for your error codes.
+Implementing an error category does not take a lot of code and is fairly simple.
+However, at the time of writing this, documentation on error categories is pretty scarce.
+You may wish to refer to the source code for `fd_writer` for an example of how to correctly implement an error category for your error codes.

 file_writer
 ===========